PymZoR/PymZoR.github.io_old/_pages/about.md

 photo: photo.jpg
 ---

 My name is Axel Mousset.
-I'm passionated in everything that revolves around computers, from electronics to programming including robotics.
+I'm passionated in everything that revolves around computers, from electronics to programming and particularly robotics.

 I currently study computer engineering at the University of Technology of Troyes (France).
 I'm looking for an internship.